EricssonBroadcastServices/iOSClientExposurePlayback/Documentation/live-and-catchup-playback.md

 #### Start Time
 `PlaybackProperties` specifies 5 different modes, `PlayFrom`, for defining the playback start position.

-* `.beginning` Playback starts from the beginning of the currently live program
+* `.beginning` Playback starts from the beginning of the program
 * `.bookmark` Playback starts from the bookmarked position if available and fallbacks to `.defaultBehavior`
 * `.customPosition(position:)` Playback starts from the specified buffer position (in milliseconds) .
-Will ignore positions outside the `seekableRange`.
+Will ignore positions outside the `seekableRange` and present the application with an `invalidStartTime(startTime:seekableRanges:)` warning.
 * `.customTime(time:)` Playback starts from the specified *unix timestamp* (in milliseconds).
 Will ignore timestamps not within the `seekableTimeRange` and present the application with an `invalidStartTime(startTime:seekableRanges:)` warning.

 ```Swift